top of page

 Federal Funding

-Retrofits or new construction.
+Federal funding is available for retrofits or new construction.
 Heat pump HVAC, Smart Thermostats, occupied sensor lighting, on-site/rooftop solar, energy audits.

 Visit the Tax Exempt page for Building Upgrade funding.

 Elective-Pay is available for weatherization, energy efficiency upgrades, HVAC upgrades, solar installations, the purchase of electric vehicles, etc. to entities that do not pay taxes.
+[Jan 29 - this program appears to be active]

-Municipal vehicles, police, fire, snow removal, yard or street vehicles, trash.
+Federal funding is available for municipal vehicles, police, fire, snow removal, yard or street vehicles, trash.
 EV charging stations and infrastructure. â€‹The following grant is available to municipalities that have 3 or more class 6 or 7 trucks:

-EPA’s Clean Heavy-Duty Vehicle grant
+EPA’s Clean Heavy-Duty Vehicle grant - CLOSED, sorry

 Image by Andre Frueh